 Head into Settings by pulling down the notification bar and hitting the gear-shaped icon near the top.
 In settings scroll down to Backup & reset and then tap Factory Data Reset.
 The phone will reboot a few times, erase everything, and boot up fresh and ready to go.
 You can also press power, volume up and the home key for 7-8 seconds and do a hard reset from the recovery menu.

 While some of these problems are because this is a small company, it has its benefits too.
 OnePlus is very fast and responsive when it comes to software updates and bug fixes.
 They released four updates the first week the phone was out.
-Then, even here in 2018, we’re still getting a steady flow of improvements and new software.
+Then, even here as 2018 winds down, we’re still getting a steady flow of improvements and new software.
+The upcoming OnePlus 5 Oxygen OS 9.0 release will add new features and breathe new life into the phone.

-This means that while many of the problems mentioned above are frustrating, expect software updates with improvements, fixes and performance increases soon.
-Well, if you didn’t get them already.
-OnePlus has a lot of patches and new features coming with Android 8.1, and it’s almost ready for primetime.
-We’re expecting an official OnePlus Android 8.1 update in May.
-That should fix any remaining issues.
+This means that while many of the problems mentioned above are frustrating, expect software updates with several fixes and improvements in early 2019.
 Drop a comment below with any other problems, questions or concerns.